Skip to main content

 When I picked up Gulliver’s Travels, it felt like stepping into a whirlwind of satire, imagination, and timeless observations on human nature.
 Though it is catalogued as a children’s classic, Swift’s tale is more than an adventure—it is a mirror, held up to human society in all its vanity, ambition, and absurdity.

 Written in 1726, Gulliver’s Travels remains a literary masterpiece over 290 years later.
 Jonathan Swift used Gulliver’s journeys as a way to criticise politics and humanity at large.
-Swift was particularly inspired by the injustices faced by the Irish people, and his wit made him a celebrated satirist of his time.
+Swift was particularly inspired by the injustices faced by the Irish, and his wit made him a celebrated satirist of his time.

 Also Read: What happened in your childhood wasn't your fault – you can heal and rewrite your story